wds4/tapestry-protocol/tips/grapevine/README.md

 - ## curation of schemas (as per schema.org)
 - ## content algorithms (rank a list by score)
   - multivariable (weight by more than one quality score, weight for age of content, etc)

-## concept graph upkeep (NeuroCore in Plex)
-- []() patterns and actions: patterns should be as simple as possible, preferably no more than one hop
-- validation
-  - of individual words
-  - of class thread principle
-  - of constraint principle
-  - of property trees

 *old, being deprecated*:
 - 2.0.1 - components of the trust ratings